MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-android.md

 ### All Android devices

-These settings apply to:

-- Android 4.0 and newer
-- Knox 4.0 and newer
+These settings apply to Android 4.0 and newer, and Knox 4.0 and newer.

 - **Maximum minutes of inactivity until screen locks**: Enter the length of time a device must be idle before the screen is automatically locked.
 For example, enter `5` to lock devices after 5 minutes of being idle.
 When the value is blank or set to **Not configured**, Intune doesn't change or update this setting.